 How Print Bind Ship Can Help

-Maybe you decided that selling on Amazon is so easy that it’s worth having 30% to 65% of your book profits going back to Amazon.
+Maybe you decided that selling on Amazon is so easy that it’s worth having 30% to 65% of your book profits go back to Amazon.
 The interface, the uploading, the hosting — it’s all so simple.
 But perhaps you think that the profit potential and control of self-publishing are more for you.

-We specialize in getting books printed, stored, and shipped all around the world.
+We specialize in getting books printed, stored and shipped all around the world.
 Contact Print Bind Ship today!

 Some benefits of selling your book on Amazon include a wide reach, easy access to customer reviews and the ability to control your book’s pricing and availability.
 Amazon can handle the shipping and distribution of your book, potentially saving you time and effort.